 The people that are making these decisions to allow for priority pricing — for net inequality — are the very people who have the financial resources to skip any damn line that they want.They think that people will be attracted to priority pricing because the world that they know is priority pricing.
 These decisions are made by people who either pay for priority lines or pay someone to stand in line for them.
 Of course this seems like an attractive proposition to them, because they’ve grown accustomed to it.
-I’m not arguing that any of the people making these decisions are bad people.4 But I am arguing that you’re going to be okay with inequality and for the “winners” retrenching their gains with legislation and regulation.
+I’m not arguing that any of the people making these decisions are bad people. ((Their judgment is questionable, but I’m not going to get into their moral fiber.))
+But I am arguing that you’re going to be okay with inequality and for the “winners” retrenching their gains with legislation and regulation.

 Let’s be honest: the services that have the resources to pay for priority pricing are the ones already running a profit or bilking money from investors.
 But many of those that would be paying for priority pricing are actors that wouldn’t have been able to reach these dizzying heights with an unequal Internet.
 It’s classic retrenching: garner success and then build walls around it to keep contenders out.
 While that’s a classic American business practice, we shouldn’t let our Internet — the one that our tax dollars, cable bills, and phone bills — have paid for to suddenly become unequal.
 The amazing disruption that is the Internet should be allowed to retain its disruptive power.